+Dyspraxia can have an effect on the senses, either making the brain over-react or under-react to certain sensory triggers.
+For example, light is overwhelming and causes pain.
 Further reading: There are at least 21 senses in the human body, all which can be affected by Dyspraxia.
 For detailed Intel click this link: Senses Page

 This is a combination of ‘Planning and Organisation’ and ‘Coorindation’ aspects in a way.
 Speech is planning out words and saying them, those with Dyspraxia can struggle with planning thought and that’s why sometimes we jumble up words.
 Also, the voice box uses coordination and with those specific difficulties, it can be difficult to speak clearly.

-Social: Social is a tricky business.
+Social is a tricky business.
 With Dyspraxia we are quite different and unique, people can see this as ‘weird’ and use that as an excuse not to socialise with us.
 The other problem is saying things out of turn and general awkwardness comes naturally to us Dyspraxics and that makes it hard for us to socialise.

 Sensory is one part of processing our brains can have difficulty with.
 Another part is other types of information that brain has to process, like verbal instructions, for example, information can be easily forgotten – especially when there’s a lot to remember.

 Planning and Organisation:

 I would say that we Dyspraxics are more in tune with our emotions, we can feel strong happiness and strong sadness – a double edged sword really.
 The thing is we can feel emotions for generally no reason, wake up feeling sad for example.
 Also, our emotions can be exaggerated more than it should be.
-Ontop of all that our self esteem is very brittlem so it can be very easy to put us into a state of anxiety and sadness.[/su_box]
+On top of all that our self-esteem is very brittle so it can be very easy to put us into a state of anxiety and sadness.[/su_box]

 Physical & Stamina: